Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions

 \begin{example} Suppose we have the states \emph{healthy} and \emph{sick}.
 Our agent has two possible actions: \emph{Travelling} or \emph{staying at home}.
 When the agent is in state sick and travels, she stays sick with a probability of $0.9$.
 The agent obtains a reward of $-1$ if sick and $1$ if healthy. \end{example}

-Planning in MDPs refers to calculating an optimal policy for the agent, which is a mapping from each state to an action to perform.
+Planning in MDPs refers to calculating an optimal policy, which is a mapping from each state to an action to perform for the agent.
 To compute such a policy, we first define the \emph{utility} of a state: \begin{definition}[Bellman Equation~\cite{mdp}] The utility of a state $s$ is given by

 \end{definition}